spccold/sailfish/best-practice-in-netty.md

 * perfer to use ChannelHandlerContext to writeAndFlush than Channel, because shortest path as possible to get maximal performance
 * Share ChannelHandlers if stateless(@ChannelHandler.Shareable)
 * Remove ChannelHandler once not needed anymore, this keep the channelPipeline as short as possible and so eliminate overhead of traversing as much as possible(e.g. UniPortHandler)
-* channel auto-read option? i can't understand
+* channel auto-read option? when did the channelReadComplete occur? i can't understand
 * epoll for linux
 	* 	Less gc as NIO
 	* 	Less synchronization